dgym/receiver75/README.md

 The Hub75Controller reads frames from DRAM into row buffers.
 Hub75Drivers send the row buffers to the panels.
 Then the Hub75Controller drives the latch, row address, and output enable signals.

+# Installation

+To flash the prebuilt bit file to the board use a JTAG programmer and compatible software.

+For example, it is possible to use an FTDI 232 breakout board and
+openFPGALoader: `openFPGALoader -cft232 --freq 10M --write-flash
+prebuilt/colorlight_5a_75b.bit`

+Then generate a config file to specify the IP Address: `python3 tools/make_config.py --eth-ip 192.168.0.39 --format bin`

+And finally flash the config to the board at address 4000000: `openFPGALoader -cft232 --freq 10M --write-flash --offset 4000000 config.bin`

+# Testing

+Once the gateware and config have been flashed, the board should be on available on the network.
+This can be tested with ping e.g. `ping 192.168.0.39`

+The display can be enabled with the sender75.py tool: `./tools/sender75.py --eth-ip 192.168.0.39 --enable`

+The sender75.py tool can also send some test patterns: `./tools/sender75.py --eth-ip 192.168.0.39 --solid 0xffffff`